 Accordions in Seattle who retuned the reeds and repaired the mechanism, and Castiglione

 Accordions in Michigan who, several years later, put in a new set of reeds and repaired the

-I've taken this accordion on several flights to the west coast and to a European gig.
-Even
+I've taken this accordion on several flights to the west coast, for a week long gig at Feile

 Castiglione 48 bass This accordion is one of a batch of 24 that Castiglione had